centminmod/validate-emails/readme.md

 # Email Validation Script

 ## Overview
 The `validate_emails.py` email validation script is a Python-based tool that allows you to validate and classify email addresses using SMTP (Simple Mail Transfer Protocol) checks.
-It provides a convenient way to verify the existence and deliverability of email addresses, helping you maintain a clean and accurate email list.
+This can be done self-hosted locally on a server or via the supported [commercial email verification service APIs](#api-support).
+The script provides a convenient way to verify the existence and deliverability of email addresses, helping you maintain a clean and accurate email list.
+T

+The script offers specific support for Xenforo forum member email list verification through dedicated Xenforo argument flags.
+These flags enable you to mark invalid Xenforo forum member emails and move them to a `bounce_email` status, effectively disabling Xenforo email sending to those members without actually deleting the Xenforo member account.
+You can then setup a Xenforo forum wide notice targetting `bounce_email` status users - prompting them to update their email addresses.

+The `validate_emails.py` email validation script was written by George Liu (eva2000) for his paid consulting clients usage.
+The below is public documentation for the script.

 ## Features
 - Validates email addresses using syntax, DNS and SMTP checks